ooothjxooo/BIS15W2023_bnguyen/lab1/lab1_hw.md

 **5. Did any of the results in #4 surprise you?
 Write two programs that calculate each expression such that the result for the first example is 4 and the second example is 16.**

-For the second example, when there are two asterisk symbol, it does multiplication first before division.
+For the second example, when there are two asterisk symbol, it does exponential

 ```r
 (5-3)*2